 Updates from your Wellness Centre team during this unusual time

-We update this page at least once a week, with our most recent information at the top of the list.
+We update this page once a week, with the most recent information at the top of the list.
 Please scroll down the page for several more links to official government information.

-- Many Quebecers are now able to advance the date of their second dose of COVID-19 vaccines according to a schedule based on specific age groups and the availability of the different brands of vaccines.
+- Reminder: You may be able to advance the date of your second dose of the COVID-19 vaccine according to a schedule based on specific age groups and the availability of the different brands of vaccines.

 - Would you like to help with the vaccination efforts?
 Great work experience!
 Registration form in English.